igsnow/auto-copy/README.md

 # vcanbuy-user
-a Google plugin for users of Vcanbuy
+a Google plugin for users